Home > Catalog > Byzantine Coins > Comnen Dynasty > Nicephorus Basilacius > SH60637

 After Michael VII was dethroned, General Nikephoros Basilakes waited at Thessalonica for Nikephoros III and Nikephoros Bryennios to battle for the throne, after which he intended to crush the exhausted victor and take the throne himself.
 General Alexios Komnenos, however, surprised and defeated Basilakes in a night attack eighteen miles from the city.
 Basilakes fled back to Thessalonica where he attempted to defend the city, but he was seized by his own soldiers and delivered to Nikephoros III who ordered that Basilakes be blinded.

 , 1078 A.D.; obverse IC - XC (Greek abbreviation: Jesus Christ), facing bust of Christ, nimbus with cross ornamented with five pellets in each limb, wearing tunic and himation, right hand raised in blessing, scroll in left; reverse jeweled patriarchal cross set on base, each arm ends in three pellets, X at lower intersection, C - B / N - B (Σταυρε Bοηθει Nικηφορω Bασιλακη - May this cross aid victory for Basilacius) in quarters; extremely rare

-Catalog current as of Tuesday, March 19, 2019.
+Catalog current as of Thursday, July 18, 2019.

 Page created in 0.565 seconds.